 If your podcast episode is intended for paid subscribers, you can add a customized version of the audio to your post so that free listeners can listen to a preview.

-When prompted, upload a customized version of your audio file or record your own audio.
+On the draft episode post, select "Click to add audio" and a new dashboard will appear on the right.
+Check the box next to "Add free version" and upload a customized version of your audio file or record your own audio.
 You can let your free listeners know that this is a paid episode and to hear more, they can upgrade to a paid subscription.

 After the free version of the audio has been uploaded, you can listen to the audio for paid subscribers or the audio for free listeners.
 Paid subscribers will only be presented with the original audio that you first uploaded to the post.